 The only thing about this is that it’s not suitable to be used with your little ones since the blade sometimes comes out when you’re mashing the vegetable.

 • It has a larger basket compared to most potato ricers in the market so that means more potatoes for a shorter period of time.

 • It’s dishwasher safe which makes it a whole lot more convenient for people like me who are always on the go.

 • Food sometimes gets stuck in the body of the potato ricer making it harder to clean.

 • The blade and sometimes even potatoes come out of the basket when you’re using it.
 It has sharp edges which could be a hazard.

 This Oxo Good Grips potato ricer is great for those who wouldn’t usually cook for bigger groups of people because it has a small bowl.
 It also has a knob opposite the handle which allows you to rest it above bowls easily for added leverage and stability.

-Even though it has good grips it’s still a bit hard to use and it needed more effort than with other I have used before.
+Even though it has good grips it’s still a bit hard to use and it needed more effort than with others I have used before.

-- It has a knob which allows me to rest it on top of a bowl, making mashing easier.
+• It has a knob that allows me to rest it on top of a bowl, making mashing easier.

-- The mashed potatoes I got from using this was smooth and very creamy.
+• The mashed potatoes I got from using this were smooth and very creamy.